Visiting Faculty of Law

-Previously, Padmanabhan worked with the Carnegie Endowment for International Peace, New Delhi, starting their technology policy research initiatives in India and the Global Technology Summit in Bengaluru, an annual forum for stakeholder conversations on technology policy.
+Previously, Padmanabhan was at Sai University as Dean of the School of Law, Dean of Academic Affairs, Dean of the Daksha Fellowship, and Associate Professor of Law.
+Also, he worked with the Carnegie Endowment for International Peace, New Delhi, starting their technology policy research initiatives in India and the Global Technology Summit in Bengaluru, an annual forum for stakeholder conversations on technology policy.
 He has practiced law in the Madras High Court and has taught at several institutions including the National Law University, Jodhpur, and the National Law School of India University, Bangalore.
 He holds doctoral and masters degree in law from the University of Pennsylvania Carey Law School.

 - SJD – University of Pennsylvania Law School